I welcome the Minister of State, Deputy English, to the House,

 The Minister of State asked for suggestions regarding the July stimulus.
 Many practical things can be done.
 I have no doubt that the Minister of State is well aware of these, but one thing that would inject enormous energy into the tourism sector is if there was a 0% VAT rate for the next 12 months and certainty regarding a reduced VAT rate for five years.
 Hotels and restaurants would then at least know they would pay either the 9% or the 5% rate until 2025.

 Those businesses could then do their financial planning and put their business plans together on the basis that they would know the VAT rate.
 That is only a small thing, but it is critical.
-Every €1 million at a VAT rate of 13% amounts to €130,000 for a business, whereas if the VAT rate was 9% then we are talking about a saving of €40,000 immediately.
+Every €1 million at a VAT rate of 13% amounts to €130,000 for a business, whereas if the VAT rate is 9% then we are talking about a saving of €40,000 immediately.
 That saving can then be channelled into improving, developing and marketing the business.
 There are, therefore, many challenges and many ideas

 It is something I will bring up with the Leader.
 We should have an ideas forum here, perhaps next week, where Members with practical suggestions on what should be included in the July stimulus would have the opportunity to articulate them.
 There are many ideas and it is a cocktail of all the good ideas here brought together that will work and contribute to rebooting the economy and ensuring the July stimulus will be the pathway going forward.